tadikondaharshitha14-ops/2601050097_MTech_CTP_Practical1/CO1/QuickSort/README.md

 **The program accepts:**

 Number of patients

 Patient name

 Patient priority/severity score

 **3. Output**

 The program displays the patients arranged in descending order of priority score.

 The patient with the highest priority score is displayed first.

 **4. Algorithm**

-Start.
+1.Start.

-Create a list to store patient names and priority scores.
+2.Create a list to store patient names and priority scores.

-Read the number of patients.
+3.Read the number of patients.

-For each patient:
+4.For each patient:

 Read the patient name.

 Read the priority/severity score.

-Store the patient details in the list.
+5.Store the patient details in the list.

-Select a pivot element.
+6.Select a pivot element.

-Divide the patients into two groups:
+7.Divide the patients into two groups:

 Patients with scores greater than the pivot.

 Patients with scores smaller than the pivot.

 Recursively apply Quick Sort to both groups.

 Combine the sorted groups and the pivot.

-Display the patients in descending order of priority score.
+8.Display the patients in descending order of priority score.

-Stop.
+9.Stop.

 **5. Time Complexity**